wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.4 =
+* Embed Google Calendars where users can choose their own timezone to view your meetings and webinars
+* Enhanced Top Bar can now stuck to any fixed element in the header
+* More widgets areas for placing your offers or ads
+* Alternative 404 page
+* hide comment notes
+* clearfix class for clearing float
+* fix CSS bug in extension to Simple Social Icons

 = 1.3.1 =

 * Add exclusion clause to accordion to avoid collision with JetPack social sharing headings
-* Prevent activation of Genesis Club Pro when Genesis Club Lite is activated = 1.3 =
+* Prevent activation of Genesis Club Pro when Genesis Club Lite is activated

+= 1.3 =

 * Added a mobile responsive top bar for your marketing messages
 * Enhanced mobile responsive hamburger menus can slide into view on the left and right as well as below
 * Added Genesis Club Hiding panel for hiding pages from site search, and hiding titles, author signatures and the top bar on individual posts or pages